 The school is a Catholic community, founded and governed in accordance with Canon Law and the teachings of The Roman Catholic Church and in accordance with the Trust Deeds of the Archdiocese of Birmingham and in particular:

-And at all times the school is to serve as a witness to the Catholic faith in Our Lord Jesus Christ.
+At all times the school is to serve as a witness to the Catholic faith in Our Lord Jesus Christ.

-To love all those with whom we come into contact as taught to us by Jesus through the Gospels.
+We love all those with whom we come into contact as taught to us by Jesus through the Gospels.

 We actively promote and model the rule of law by:

 We actively promote and model individual liberty by: Supporting pupils to develop their self-knowledge, self-esteem and self-confidence eg. through our Catholic ethos, our way of treating people, by meeting the needs of all of the children, by providing equality of opportunity and by knowing and understanding the needs of all our children.

 We encourage pupils to take responsibility for their behaviour as well as knowing their rights, eg. through linking rights with responsibilities, by having a fair and consistent Behaviour Policy.
 We support the pupils in challenging stereotypes, eg. visitors into school, anti-bullying and anti-racism learning and Multi Faith week.